Cynical Humor in Medicine and the Media:

 Background

-To gain a deeper understanding of the analysis, it is important to understand the analysis made by the Wear article.
-The article opens by discussing how medical students become increasingly cynical throughout their schooling and would begin to refer to their patients using dark humor.
+To gain a deeper understanding of the analysis, it is important to understand the analysis by Wear et al. The article opens by discussing how medical students become increasingly cynical throughout their schooling and would begin to refer to their patients using dark humor.
 The authors used 5 focus groups for a total of 42 voluntary participants in the study.
-They asked these students a series of questions regarding the types of humor that they have observed, who makes the jokes, rules and regulations surrounding this, motive behind the jokes, and how the jokes make the students feel (Wear et al, 2006, p.
-455).
-From here, the categories of jokes were derived, and most instances of cynical humor occur from a superior (more specifically a resident or attending), outside of the patient’s presence (Wear et al, 2006, p.
-458).
-Many of the students themselves expressed initial discomfort or unease due to the cynical humor from their superiors, but eventually either succumbed to the same behavior, or stopped being sensitive to it (Wear et al, 2006).
-The types of cynical language used by physicians defined by the paper can fit into two large categories: humor that targets health issues brought on by an individual (ex: obesity via overeating) or humor that targets the behavior of a different or difficult patient (Wear et al, 2006).
-This second category is much broader, and it includes non-compliant patients, patients with psychiatric disorders, and patients with sexually appealing characteristics (Wear et al, 2006).
-There is also a set category for patients off limits from cynical language, which is the terminally ill (Wear et al, 2006).
+They asked these students a series of questions regarding the types of humor that they have observed, who makes the jokes, rules and regulations surrounding this, motive behind the jokes, and how the jokes make the students feel (Wear et al. 455).
+From here, the categories of jokes were derived, and most instances of cynical humor occur from a superior (more specifically a resident or attending), outside of the patient’s presence (Wear et al. 458).
+Many of the students themselves expressed initial discomfort or unease due to the cynical humor from their superiors, but eventually either succumbed to the same behavior, or stopped being sensitive to it (Wear et al. 459).
+The types of cynical language used by physicians defined by the paper can fit into two large categories: humor that targets health issues brought on by an individual (ex: obesity via overeating) or humor that targets the behavior of a different or difficult patient (Wear et al. 457).
+This second category is much broader, and it includes non-compliant patients, patients with psychiatric disorders, and patients with sexually appealing characteristics (Wear et al. 457).
+There is also a set category for patients off limits from cynical language, which is the terminally ill (Wear et al. 457).
 Comments regarding physical appearance fell into both categories, depending on the context of the comment, which is why appearance will not be treated as a separate category in this paper.
-The article argues against the use of cynical humor, attesting that physicians can be strengthened by exhibiting more empathy, rather than these dark comments (Wear et al, 2006) The authors also argue that the use of cynical humor by superior, encourages students to do the same, as they view their superiors as mentors (Wear et al, 2006).
+The article argues against the use of cynical humor, attesting that physicians can be strengthened by exhibiting more empathy, rather than these dark comments (Wear et al. 460) The authors also argue that the use of cynical humor by superior, encourages students to do the same, as they view their superiors as mentors (Wear et al. 460).
 Modern studies have asserted similar claims to the Wear study.
-Julie Aultman, who also worked on the Wear study, authors this paper, and discusses related themes of humor and explains how this detracts from effective care (Aultman and Meyers, 2020).
+Julie Aultman, who also worked on the Wear study, authors this paper, and discusses related themes of humor and explains how this detracts from effective care (Aultman and Meyers).
 This attests to the relevance of the Wear paper to be used in this analysis, especially as the Grey’s Anatomy episodes discussed are all older content.

 Analysis and Evaluation